anandrikka/blog.anandrikka.com/content/posts/2015-07-06_traverse-through-json-to-find-and-replace-a-value/index.md

 tags: ["Angular"]
 identifier: post_25
 ---
-# Traverse through JSON to find and replace a value

 This small code snippet helps you to traverse through JSON Object and replace a particular value.

 ```javascript